 The biggest buzz in the Anaerobic Digestion Industry today globally is undoubtedly in creating Biomethane from Biogas.
-In this article we look back at an important month, in which ADBA (Anerobic Digestion and Bioresoures Association) in the UK has made it abundantly clear the substantial role in decarbonising transport which biomethane production can provide.
+In this article we look back at the important summer of 2017, by continuing to publish below, an article posted at that time.

-On 27 July ADBA came out strongly in support of biomethane from biogas, in the article summarised below:
+In particular, on 27 July ADBA came out strongly in support of biomethane from biogas, in the article summarised below: (Not: We have added additional articles which follow, also making the same point.)

 Biomethane must be central to Clean Air Strategy – ADBA – Oxford Prospect